skip to Main Content

 In many ways, cats just seem to get better with age.
 While there is nothing like a kitten’s rambunctious energy, there’s something about a mellow senior cat that just tugs at the heartstrings.
 Although they may not have the drive to play and pounce that they once had, there’s still plenty of room in their little kitty hearts for lots of love and snuggles.

 Along with that lovable laziness, though, there is also a higher risk that senior cats will develop health issues.
-Thankfully, though, many conditions are easily treatable if they’re caught early.
+Thankfully, many conditions are easily treatable if they’re caught early.
 That’s why it’s important for senior cat parents to include regular wellness checks in their routine and to be familiar with the warning signs of some common health problems.

 What Is Feline Hyperthyroidism?

 Hyperthyroidism in cats is caused by an overproduction of thyroid hormones.
-It’s a common disorder in senior cats but is rarely seen in younger kitties.
+It’s a common disorder in senior cats and is rarely seen in younger kitties.
 About 95% of cats diagnosed with hyperthyroidism are more than 10 years old.

 What Does the Thyroid Gland in Cats Do?

-So what causes the thyroid glands to go haywire?
-Some theories pointed out by PetMD include fish-flavored canned food diets, flame-retardant chemicals (found in paint, plastic, foam padding, rugs, and so on) used in homes, and rarely, thyroid cancer.
+Some theories pointed out by PetMD include fish-flavored canned food diets and flame-retardant chemicals (found in paint, plastic, foam padding, rugs, and so on) used in homes.

 Feline Hyperthyroidism Symptoms

-• Behavior changes.
-Cats with hyperthyroidism often exhibit unusual behaviors.
-They may be extremely active, or they may become more aggressive, nervous, or extremely vocal.
+- Behavioral changes.
+Hyperthyroidism in cats can result in some unusual behaviors.
+Cats may be extremely active, or they may become more aggressive, nervous, or extremely vocal.

 If your cat has had any accidents outside the litter box or has been vomiting, you may have a few cleaning concerns in addition to your concerns for your cat’s health.
-Your vet will be able to address your medical concerns, and a good enzymatic cleaner will take care of any stains or odors for good.
+Your veterinarian will be able to address your medical concerns, and a good enzymatic cleaner will take care of any stains or odors for good.

 How do Veterinarians Test for Hyperthyroidism in Cats?

-Treating Feline Hyperthyroidism
+Treating Hyperthyroidism in Cats

 1. Medication

 There are several medications on the market that are effective in controlling hyperthyroidism in cats.
-If your vet recommends this form of treatment, it will not cure your cat’s condition, but it will manage signs of hyperthyroidism and keep him healthy.
-In order to stay healthy, he will need to take the medication for the rest of his life.
-Some medications, like methimazole, may also cause side effects like vomiting, fever, lethargy, and so on.
-If these side effects are too severe for your kitty, ask your veterinarian for alternatives.
+These medications work by blocking thyroid hormone production.
+If your vet recommends this form of treatment, it will not cure your cat’s condition, but it will manage signs of hyperthyroidism and keep them healthy.
+To stay healthy, they will need to take the medication for the rest of their life.

 If getting your cat to swallow a pill is a fur-raising experience, you’re not alone.
 Thankfully, there are products designed to make it easier for cats to take their medicine.
 Feline Greenies Pill Pockets look and taste like treats, but there’s a convenient pocket that’s just right for sneaking in a pill.
 Tomlyn Pill-Masker is a flavored paste that molds around any size pill, making it look, smell, and taste like a yummy treat.
+Other options include a transdermal formulation and compounded liquids.

-3. Radioactive Iodine Therapy
+2. Radioactive Iodine Therapy

 The downside to radioactive iodine therapy is that it’s a bit more costly than the others, and it also involves a stay in the hospital for several days.
+But it can be curative, which means your cat won’t require medication for the rest of its life!

-4. Dietary Therapy
+3. Dietary Therapy

 Research for this potential treatment is still ongoing, so if this alternative appeals to you, consult your veterinarian if it’s possible for your cat with hyperthyroidism.
 Since this is a diet with controlled iodine content (0.2ppm), it should be given exclusively—no cat treats or other cat food or human food.

-Hyperthyroidism and Kidney Disease
+Hyperthyroidism in Cats and Kidney Disease

 Untreated hyperthyroidism in cats can lead to a number of other problems, including heart disease and high blood pressure.